awsdocs/amazon-translate-developer-guide/doc_source/monitoring-translate.md

 Amazon Translate provides preconfigured graphs that show you the most important metrics for your solution\.
 Each graph offers a window into your solution's performance\.
 You can change the time range that the graphs show to get different views of how your solution is performing over time\.

 You can also use Amazon CloudWatch to monitor Amazon Translate\.
 With CloudWatch, you can automate monitoring specific metrics for your solutions\.
 You receive a notice whenever a metric is outside of the thresholds that you set\.
 You can also use the CloudWatch API to create a custom monitoring application that is suitable for your needs\.
-Fpr more information, see [What is Amazon CloudWatch](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatch.html) in the *Amazon CloudWatch User Guide*\.
+For more information, see [What is Amazon CloudWatch](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatch.html) in the *Amazon CloudWatch User Guide*\.

 The following table describes each of the preconfigured graphs provided by Amazon Translate\.